 This result proves that the integral homologies of $\text{cell}(n,w)$ and $\text{cell}(A,\mathcal{W}, w)$ are free $\Z$-modules as the homology groups of the weighted permutohedra are free.
-Unfortunately, these decompositions are not well behaved with respect to the action of the corresponding permutation groups as the wheels of $\sigma\in S_{A}$ are not preserved by the or $S_{A}$-action on $\sigma$.
+Unfortunately, these decompositions are not well behaved with respect to the action of the corresponding permutation groups as the wheels of $\sigma\in S_{A}$ are not preserved by the $S_{A}$-action on $\sigma$.
 This poor behavior with respect to the symmetric group action is carried over to Alpert--Manin's basis for homology, causing several problems.
 As a result, we seek a new basis for (rational) homology.
 Before we do that, we recall Alpert--Manin's basis.

-We define two classes of elements in homology: wheels and filters.
-Our definition of wheels, and, as a result, filters is more general than Alpert--Manin's, as they only consider what we will call proper wheels, see \cite[Section]{alpert2021configuration1}.
-We extend the definition of filters to include several classes that are homologically trivial.
+We begin by defining two classes of elements in homology: wheels and filters.
+Our definition of wheels, and, as a result, filters is more general than Alpert--Manin's, as they only consider what we will call proper wheels, see \cite[Section 1]{alpert2021configuration1}.
+We extend the definition of filters to include several classes that are trivial in homology.